Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 ### Virtual Server Tasks

+The requests in the "Virtual Server Functions" section of the collection contains a collection of requests to create, modify, update, and/or delete virtual server configuration items.
+They contain a sort of template method to ensure that appropriate profiles are assigned to make the desired type of virtual server; SSL Offload, Bridging, FastL4, TCP only, etc.

 #### "Create Virtual Server from Environment Variables" Request

+This request will create a new virtual server from the values in the environment variables.
+All of these environment variables are certainly important, but the NewVirtualTemplate environment variable is crucial to have correct for the type of virtual you wish to create and in getting the proper profiles assigned in the Request Body's JSON.
+This does not have to be computed by hand, other calls for similar virtual servers will populate this, but if you are trying to do this manually (not recommended) then you will want to take note of the below information to properly create teh virtual server.

 The inputs and outputs of the request are explained below: